Glucosamine

 222 hip OA patients.
 2-year intervention.

-PRIMARY ENDPOINT NEGATIVE: glucosamine sulfate did NOT significantly reduce joint space narrowing or improve pain/function in hip OA.
-Important negative finding — the structural and symptomatic effects shown in some knee OA trials did NOT translate to hip OA in this rigorous trial.
+Primary endpoint negative: glucosamine sulfate did not significantly reduce joint space narrowing or improve pain/function in hip OA.
+Important negative finding — the structural and symptomatic effects shown in some knee OA trials did not translate to hip OA in this rigorous trial.

 5

-Pooled across 30 RCTs.
+Pooled across 30 clinical trials.

 Both glucosamine and chondroitin showed small but statistically significant pain reduction vs placebo.
 Combination modestly more effective than either alone.
 Industry-funded trials showed larger effects than independent trials.
 Major guideline bodies (OARSI, ACR) have varied recommendations: from conditional against to weak for, depending on year and patient subgroup.